slyngshede/ircstream/README.md

 [Prometheus](https://prometheus.io/) protocol, logs to `stdout`, and can optionally log in JSON as well, using a structured format to allow easy ingestion into modern log pipelines.

-It currently requires messages to be broadcast over UDP to a specified port using the so-called `RC2UDP` protocol: each UDP message is expected to be a channel name, followed by a tab character, followed by the message to be sent to all clients.
+In the experimental SSE mode, it ingests events over the EventStreams service (`stream.wikimedia.org`) formats them using the existing legacy format and emits them to IRC clients.
+It is suitable for running in any environment, as it has no further requirements beyond internet access.

-Future versions will support ingesting over the EventStream service using SSE.
+In RC2UDP mode, it requires messages to be broadcast over UDP to a specified port using the so-called `RC2UDP` protocol: each UDP message is expected to be a channel name, followed by a tab character, followed by the message to be sent to all clients.
+This mode is suitable for running in a production environment, alongside MediaWiki.

 # History